pagkly/Zed/Investopedia3/Don't Miss Out on Property Tax Deductions.md

 Don't Miss Out on Property Tax Deductions
 ## What Is the Property Tax Deduction?

-State and local property taxes are generally eligible to be deducted from the property owner's [federal income taxes](https://www.investopedia.com/terms/f/federal_income_tax.asp).
+State and local property taxes are generally eligible to be deducted from the property owner's [[federal income taxes]](https://www.investopedia.com/terms/f/federal_income_tax.asp).
 Deductible real estate taxes include any state, local, or foreign taxes that are levied for the general public welfare.
 They do not include taxes charged for home renovations or for services like trash collection.

 As noted below, the Tax Cuts and Jobs Act capped the property tax deduction, along with other state and local taxes, starting with 2018 taxes.
 The law capped the deduction for state and local taxes, including property taxes, at $10,000 ($5,000 if married filing separately).
 Previously, there was no limit on the deduction.1